 What to Expect After Autologous Breast Reconstruction Surgery

 Tissue flap surgery is complex and takes many hours to complete.
-You may spend about five days in the hospital where special attention will be given to the blood supply and health of the transplanted breast tissue.
+You may spend about four days in the hospital where special attention will be given to the blood supply and health of the transplanted breast tissue.
 Typically, women have soreness and swelling in the breast and in the area where tissue was removed, and you may need pain medication for one to two weeks.
 Women should plan on avoiding strenuous activity for several weeks, though many find they can return to light activity and work in three to six weeks.

 Risks of Autologous Breast Reconstruction Surgery